 A few weeks ago, I was in a meeting with about 15 smart real estate and finance people, many of whom have Ivy League MBA’s.
-We spent about 20 minutes discussing and debating the use of Discount Rates in analyzing real estate investments.
+We spent about 20 minutes discussing and debating the use of Discount Rates and Cap Rates in analyzing real estate investments (click here to read about cap rates).
 Since there was some confusion among the group about how to select an appropriate discount rate, I’ve decided to write a post about it.
 Here goes.

 In commercial real estate, the discount rate is used in discounted cash flow analysis to compute a net present value.
-The discount rate is defined below:
+See a basic definition below:

 Discount Rate – The discount rate is used in discounted cash flow analysis to compute the present value of future cash flows.
 The discount rate reflects the opportunity costs, inflation, and risks accompanying the passage of time.

 There is not a one-size-fits-all approach to determining the appropriate discount rate.
 That is why our meeting went from a discussion to a lively debate.
 However, a general rule of thumb for selecting an appropriate discount rate is the following: